ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 ICF and the Ontario Building Code - Permits and Code Compliance

-ICF construction is fully compliant with the Ontario Building Code — and in many cases it exceeds OBC requirements for energy efficiency, fire resistance and structural integrity.
-Here’s what you need to know before you build.
+ICF construction fully complies with the 2024 Ontario Building Code (O. Reg.
+163/24), in force since January 1, 2025 — and in most cases it exceeds OBC requirements for energy efficiency, fire resistance, structural integrity, and airtightness.
+Here’s what every Ontario homeowner, designer, and GC needs to know before pulling a permit in 2026.

 Pt.
 9